Capital One Wembley Branding

-Wembley stadium stands above north London as a modern icon of Britain, akin to the Angel of the North and the Severn Bridge.
+Wembley stadium stands above north London as a modern British icon, akin to the Angel of the North and the Severn Bridge.

 We decided to take a top-down approach to branding this huge monolith for the League Cup Final 2015.
-We disregarded everything that we were told (apart from actual law), and covered every spare bit of the stadium in the livery of each team's colours.
-We looked at the entire space and placed beautiful photos of opposing players to gently stoke friendly rivalry in the approach to the game.
+We disregarded everything that we were told (within the law), and covered every spare bit of the stadium in the livery of each team's colours and the faces of their star players.
+We looked at the way that the space worked, and how fans of different teams arrived and placed beautiful photos of their teams to gently stoke friendly rivalry in the approach to the game.

-The graphic icon stye that the branding used were set from the beginning of Capital One's sponsorship two years beforehand.
+The graphic icon stye that the branding used were set at the beginning of Capital One's sponsorship two years prior.
 We updated the icon set to make them more dynamic, and to provide us with more flexibility in messaging.
-We also added the brick wall behind it as a nod to grass roots football.
+We also added the brick wall behind it as a nod to grass roots football and dressing room camaraderie.